European Master Programme in Stroke Medicine

 To learn more about this postgraduate Master Programme please click here.

-The 6th European Master in Stroke Medicine begins in November 2016.
-Application for the current programme is now closed.
+The 7th European Master in Stroke Medicine begins in October 2018.

 Scholarships in the amount of 6,000 EUR are offered by the ESO and WSO.